Kreyren/Transgenders/README.md

 **DISCLAIMER:** The original author of this paper (Jacob Hrbek) is not a transgender and this paper has been created on his own motivation after an experience with transgenders and the way they may be treated by the general public.
-The original creator is also "random guy on the internet" and the informations provided should be peer-reviewd.
+The original creator is also "random guy on the internet" and the informations provided should be peer-reviewed.

 <h1 align="center">